ucsc/site-slugstrong/reporting-covid/quarantine.md

 **Isolation and Quarantine Definitions**

-* Isolation: separates people infected with a contagious disease from those who are not infected.
+* **Isolation**: separates people infected with a contagious disease from those who are not infected.
-* Quarantine: restricts the movement of people who were exposed to a contagious disease in case they become infected.
+* **Quarantine**: restricts the movement of people who were exposed to a contagious disease in case they become infected.

 Isolation and quarantine are proven public health interventions fundamental to reducing COVID-19 transmission.
 Isolation and quarantine processes are in place to slow the spread of the virus.